-DWM is brought to you by an elite team of three men who dedicate themselves to this noble task.
-Three lonely men.
-Three lonely men who have eschewed the colourful diversions and bawdy entertainments of the world outside in the pursuit of a higher calling.
+Discworld Monthly is brought to you by an elite team of two people who dedicate themselves to this noble task.
+Two lonely people.
+Two lonely people who have eschewed the colourful diversions and bawdy entertainments of the world outside in the pursuit of a higher calling.
 A bit like the one in Thunderbirds who mans the space station.

 Find our more about this elite band of volunteers on our team page.